- About Us>

 - Press Releases>

-Previous nominees of this annual program have included youth or adults who initiate change through community action, teaching, and advocacy; not-for-profits that inspire children and adults through hands-on experiences with nature and the environment; leaders who mobilize people and shine a light on nature through creative endeavours and programs; and businesses that promote sustainable practices and support community outreach.
+Previous nominees for the annual awards, which debuted in 2014, have included youth or adults who initiate change through community action, teaching, and advocacy; not-for-profits that inspire children and adults through hands-on experiences with nature and the environment; leaders who mobilize people to appreciate nature and its connections to a sustainable society through advocacy and creative programs; and businesses that promote sustainable practices and support community outreach.

 Guidelines and application forms are available at nature.ca/awards.
-The submission deadline is May 13, 2019 and a jury will select the winners from a shortlist in each of six categories.
-Nominations should stress specific projects that show leadership and innovation, rather than just an overview of an organisation’s mandate or an individual’s list of accomplishments.
-Each award includes $5,000, which recipients then “pay it forward” by donating the prize to another worthy cause or organization.
+The submission deadline is May 19, 2020.
+A jury selects the winners from a shortlist in each of six categories.
+Nominations should stress specific projects that show leadership and innovation, rather than just an overview of an organization’s mandate or an individual’s list of accomplishments.
+Each award includes $5,000, which recipients then “pay it forward” by donating the prize money to another nature-related cause or organization.

-“We continue to be inspired by the many nature-focussed projects led by Canadians that inspire others, share knowledge, and create awareness about sustainable approaches for our future,” says Meg Beckel, President and CEO of the Canadian Museum of Nature.
+“We continue to be inspired by the many ways that Canadians are showing how the natural world impacts our lives, and how we in turn can benefit from a sustainable future,” says Meg Beckel, President and CEO of the Canadian Museum of Nature.
 “We look forward to honouring the people and organizations that are contributing to this awareness through this call for nominations”.

-There are six categories for the awards: youth (aged 17 and younger), adults (aged 18 and up), small-to-medium not-for-profit organizations; large not-for profits; small-to-medium businesses, and large businesses.
+The awards have six categories: youth or youth groups (aged 17 and younger), adults (aged 18 and up), small-to-medium not-for-profit organizations; large not-for profits; small-to-medium businesses, and large businesses.
 A Lifetime Achievement Award recipient will be selected by the jury.

 Nominations can come from a direct application by the individual or organization, or through a third party.
 Through brief essays and supporting documents (videos, photos, articles), applicants must demonstrate leadership, innovative practices and accomplishments for projects that encourage a positive and sustainable interaction with the natural world.

-A gala to celebrate the finalists and announce the winners will be held November 13, 2019 at the Canadian Museum of Nature’s historic building in downtown Ottawa.
-The awards are supported by media partners The Walrus and the Globe and Mail, as well as category sponsors Ontario Power Generation is a category partner (not-for-profits, small to medium) and the Natural Science and Engineering Research Council (NSERC) for the Youth Award.
+A gala to celebrate the finalists and announce the winners will be held November 25, 2020 at the Canadian Museum of Nature in downtown Ottawa.
+The awards are supported by media partners The Walrus and the Globe and Mail, as well as category sponsors Ontario Power Generation (Not-for-Profits, small to medium) and the Natural Science and Engineering Research Council (NSERC) for the Youth Award.

 For more information, email firstname.lastname@example.org.